-Dunn Edwards will provide up to 100 free color cards from their selection of 1,996 Perfect Palette colors.
+Dunn Edwards will provide up to 100 free color cards from its selection of thousands of Perfect Palette colors.
 Plus, 8-ounce paint samples are available for purchase at Dunn Edwards' online store.

 Ecos Paints sells tidy little jars of paint samples (2 ounces) in three-packs.
 Samples are free (rebated) if you purchase one or more gallons of paint.
 Paint chips are available free.

-Kelly Moore Paints will give you one free quart of sample paint if you order from them online.
+Kelly Moore Paints will provide one free quart of sample paint if you order online.
 The order will not be fulfilled via the online request, though.
 You receive a coupon that you take to a Kelly Moore Paints store in participating areas.

-PPG Paints provides jumbo-sized 8-inch by 8-inch color cards for free by request online.
+PPG Paints provides large 8-inch by 8-inch color cards for free by request online.
 PPG is also part of the Samplize color sample card program.

 Sherwin-Williams paint is sold at standalone Sherwin-Williams stores.
-Color To Go is the largest sized paint sample available, producing around 75 square feet of coverage.
+Color To Go is the largest-sized paint sample available, producing around 75 square feet of coverage.
 Loose paint chips are available for free at Sherwin-Williams stores.
 Sherwin-Williams does not offer paint fans for free.
 Also, you can purchase large cards of Sherwin-Williams paint at Samplize.

 Valspar paint is found at Lowe's Home Improvement stores and 8-ounce samples are available for purchase either in-store or online.
 Loose paint chips are available for free at Lowe's.
-Valspar does not offer paint fans.
+Valspar does not offer paint fans for free.